harsha-simhadri/big-ann-benchmarks/t3/README.md

 ```
 This framework evaluates algorithms in Docker containers.
 Your algorithm's Dockerfile should live in your team's subdirectory at *t3/[your_team_name]*.
 Ideally, your Docker file should contain everything needed to install and run your algorithm on a system with the same hardware.
 Given the nature of T3, this will not likely be entirely possible since custom hardware host drivers and certain low level host libraries require an installation step outside of what can be accomplished with Docker alone.
 Please make your best effort to include as much as possible within your Docker container as we want to promote as much transparency as possible among all participants.

-Please consult the Dockerfile in *t3/faiss_t3/algos.yaml* as an example.
+Please consult the Dockerfile in *t3/faiss_t3/* for an example.

 To build your Docker container, run:
 ```